 Why would I review such a product on this blog?
 Because my 8-year-old boy — who loves to skateboard and snowboard — got one from his Nana as a present, and that means Dad hooks it up if it’s beyond the kid’s capability.
 So I tell said kid to try to do it himself, because he should learn how these things work, and because my video game experience is rooted in Pong, PacMan and Asteroids a few decades back.
 I confess that I also dabbled a bit in Solitaire and Minesweeper in the early ’90s when I had my first computer, but let’s face it, I peaked with Pong.
 No one will confuse me with a joystick cowboy.
 So the smart money bets on the kid to hook it up if he can.

 But he couldn’t.
 So down to the basement I went.
 And the problem he seemed to be having is that the controller/board has to first be “calibrated” to the Wii.
-I don’t know exactly what that means, but I do know that the Wii computer has to talk to the board/controller computer and that this discussion between the two is a necessary step to start the game.
+I don’t know exactly what that means, but I do know that the Wii computer has to talk to the board/controller computer and that this dance between the two is a necessary step to start the game.

 So after the kid tried and failed, I took a crack at it.
 And 45 minutes later, I hadn’t done any better.
 The instructions were simple, and after following, re-following, re-starting, re-booting, changing USB ports, changing batteries, and standing on my head to spit nickels, I finally buckled and called Activision’s technical support.